-440 4 Conclusions
+4 Conclusions

-Multi-million year oscillations are present in the $\delta^{13}C$ records throughout the Cenozoic and part of the Mesozoic.
+Multi-million-year oscillations are present in the δ^{13} C records throughout the Cenozoic and part of the Mesozoic.
 It has been suggested that these variations could be related to astronomical forcing of organic matter fluxes.
 However, no modelling study has been able to perform such long oscillations through astronomical forcing of organic matter fluxes.
-Here, we have proposed a mathematical mechanism, compatible with biogeochemistry, that could explain the presence of multi-million year cycles in the $\delta^{13}C$ record, and their stability over time, as a result of preferential phase locking to multiples of the 2.4 Myr eccentricity period.
-A simple, linear astronomical forcing cannot alone produce multi-million year cycles longer than 2.4 Myr with a strong amplitude, but the presence of multiple equilibria in our model allows to extract longer periods.
-Our result show that astronomical forcing, superimposed to internal oscillations of the climate system (like here with carbon and oxygen) is a way to obtain very long term cycles on $\delta^{13}C$, with periodicities that are not directly present in the initial astronomical forcing.
+Here, we have proposed a mathematical mechanism, compatible with biogeochemistry, that could explain the presence of multi-million-year cycles in the δ^{13} C record and their stability over time as a result of preferential phase locking to multiples of the 2.4 Myr eccentricity period.
+A simple, linear astronomical forcing alone cannot produce multi-million-year cycles longer than 2.4 Myr with a strong amplitude, but the presence of multiple equilibria in our model allows for the extraction of longer periods.
+Our results show that astronomical forcing, superimposed to internal oscillations of the climate system (like here, with carbon and oxygen), is a way to obtain very-long-term cycles of δ^{13} C with periodicities that are not directly present in the initial astronomical forcing.

-450 Code and data availability.
-The model code as well as model outputs and figure code is available online: https://doi.org/10.5281/zenodo.7129166.
+Code and data availability.
+The model code, as well as model outputs and figure code, is available online: https://doi.org/10.5281/zenodo.7129166 (Leloup, 2022).

 Author contributions.
 GL and DP designed the study.
-GL performed the simulations, and wrote the manuscript under the supervision of DP.
+GL performed the simulations and wrote the paper under the supervision of DP.